First Appearance Court in Tampa

 Is Bond Set at First Appearance?

-ADM ORD 5-2008-160 – The Tampa, Hillsborough County, Administrative Order for the Thirteenth Judicial Circuit provides that “no bond” will be allowed prior to first appearance in certain cases, including when a new crime is committed while on felony probation, certain failure to appear warrants, certain violation of probation cases, and cases involving certain felony crimes.
+The Hillsborough County Administrative Order ADM ORD 5-2008-160 for the Thirteenth Judicial Circuit provides that “no bond” will be allowed prior to first appearance in certain cases.

 Additionally, crimes charged under the gang enforcement provisions or subject to enhanced penalties under Florida’s Gang Enforcement and Prevention statutes in Chapter 874 are also ineligible for bond prior to first appearance pursuant to Florida Statute Section 903.046(2)(1).